 First, I would like to say that getting the Pro version will not make everything better.
 If the free has an issue, the Pro will not fix it.
 It wouldn’t be fair for me to do that to my users.
 The Pro version adds interesting options, but it doesn’t mean it works better.

-First, you need to know if it is an error or a timeout.
-So it is either because an error happened (in any plugin, usually a different one), or because the request wasn’t finished within the time allowed by the server.
+If the plugin freezes or breaks, you will need to check if it is an error or a timeout.
+There is a big difference between the two: it is either because an error happened (in any plugin, usually a different one), or because the request wasn’t finished by the time allowed by the server.